Introduction to Electronics I

 1. Get a Digital Multimeter that will measure DC current less than 1mA.
 I have a super meter that I can sell for less than $20 including shipping and handling.
 Click on Digital Multimeter above for details.

-The Electronic Sensor Lab equipment covers 80 super neat lab experiments with real components just as you would find in modern electronic equipment.
+The Electronic Sensor Lab equipment covers 80 super-neat lab experiments with real components just as you would find in modern electronic equipment.

 Do not handle the components in the kit!
 Some of the components can be damaged by static electricity in your body just by touching them.
 DO NOT try hooking up circuits on the equipment before we have covered some safety issues in this on-line class.
 Some of the components in this kit can explode if connected backwards into the circuit!
 Also, digital multimeters can be damaged by misuse, and you would never know until you try to use the meter correctly later in the program.
 Please wait for instruction before using the digital multimeter!
 Warning: NEVER CONNECT EQUIPMENT or MULTIMETER to an electrical outlet.
 It could be fatal.